ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 ## [OS X] Packaging Signal and NW.js

 Download the latest beta of NW.js and `unzip` it.
-We'll extract the application and use that as a template for our copy of Signal.
+We'll extract the application and use it as a template for our Signal clone.
 The NW.js project does unfortunately not seem to provide a secure source (or at least hashes) for their downloads.

 {% codeblock lang:text %}